Want to grow your email list by 1,000+ subscribers?

 Think about how you can use your content to add value to these communities.

-For example, Chris Von Wilpert recently shared a post in Traffic and Copy’s Facebook Group about his mission to grow the Sumo blog[*]:
+For example, Chris Von Wilpert shared a post in Traffic and Copy’s Facebook Group about his mission to grow the Sumo blog:

-This post generated an epic 46 comments and 28 Likes.
-But, more importantly, it got people interested in following his journey.
+This post generated 57 comments and 27 Likes.
+More importantly, it got people interested in following his journey.

 So how could you tell your story in these niche communities?